yukari1414/rn-tourguide/README.md

 In order to start the tutorial, you can call the `start` function from `useTourGuideController` hook:

+_The `start` function also allows you to specify which step to start from using the `zone` number_ _NOTE that if you've set a `name` for your `TourGuideZone`, you will need to specify the step using the value set for the `name` property instead_

 ```js
 function HomeScreen() {
   const { start } = useTourGuideController()